Belief: De dicto and de re

 The difference between de dicto and de re beliefs or the corresponding ascriptions concerns the contributions singular terms like names and other referential devices make to the semantic properties of the belief or its ascription.
 In regular contexts, the truth-value of a sentence does not change upon substitution of co-referring terms.
-For example, since the names "Superman" and "Clark Kent" refer to the same person, we can replace one with the other in the sentence "Superman is strong" without changing its truth-value.
-But this issue is more complicated in case of belief ascriptions.
-For example, Lois believes that Superman is strong but she does not believe that Clark Kent is strong.
+For example, since the names "Superman" and "Clark Kent" refer to the same person, we can replace one with the other in the sentence "Superman is strong" without changing its truth-value; this issue is more complicated in case of belief ascriptions.
+For example, Lois Lane believes that Superman is strong but she does not believe that Clark Kent is strong.
 This difficulty arises due to the fact that she does not know that the two names refer to the same entity.
 Beliefs or belief ascriptions for which this substitution does not generally work are de dicto, otherwise, they are de re.
-So, in a de re sense, Lois does believe that Clark Kent is strong, while in a de dicto sense she does not.
+In a de re sense, Lois does believe that Clark Kent is strong, while in a de dicto sense she does not.
 The contexts corresponding to de dicto ascriptions are known as referentially opaque contexts while de re ascriptions are referentially transparent.

 Collective belief

 A collective belief is referred to when people speak of what "we" believe when this is not simply elliptical for what "we all" believe.

 Sociologist Émile Durkheim wrote of collective beliefs and proposed that they, like all "social facts", "inhered in" social groups as opposed to individual persons.
 Jonathan Dancy states that "Durkheim's discussion of collective belief, though suggestive, is relatively obscure".

 Margaret Gilbert has offered a related account in terms of the joint commitment of a number of persons as a body to accept a certain belief.
 According to this account, individuals who together collectively believe something need not personally believe it individually.
 Gilbert's work on the topic has stimulated a developing literature among philosophers.
 One question that has arisen is whether and how philosophical accounts of belief in general need to be sensitive to the possibility of collective belief.